idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer01b.md

 displacement variables in the system.

 The zero displacement initial condition should already be a solution to the given problem.
-We expect the redidual norm to be zero and each timestep to instantly converge.
+We expect the residual norm to be zero and each timestep to instantly converge.

 #### Running the input